matkoklaic/ui-calendar/README.md

     <ui-calendar calendar-watch-event="extraEventSignature(event)" ... >
     // will now watch for price

+If you want to extend re-rendering criteria to watch multiple fields return concatenation of field values, for example:

+    $scope.extraEventSignature = function(event) {
+       returns "" + event.price + event.quantity;
+    }

 ### Adding new events issue

 When adding new events to the calendar they can disappear when switching months.
 To solve this add `stick: true` to the event object being added to the scope.